 The CCA regulates PSE both as an electric utility and as a natural gas distribution utility.
 PSE is required to obtain emission allowances or offset credits for GHG emissions associated with electricity generated in or imported into the state to serve Washington State load, and all electricity generated by Washington State PSE facilities with total annual emissions exceeding 25,000 metric tons of carbon dioxide equivalent per year.
 As an electric utility subject to Washington's CETA, which is discussed below, PSE will receive emission allowances at no cost through 2050 for direct emissions associated with electricity used to serve Washington State load to mitigate impacts to ratepayers.
 PSE will also be required to obtain emission allowances for GHG emissions associated with natural gas supplied to customers and any facilities associated with its natural gas system with total facility emissions that exceed 25,000 metric tons of carbon dioxide equivalent per year.
-PSE will receive some emission allowances to cover its natural gas obligation at no cost to mitigate impacts to customers; the amount will be based on a percentage of baseline emissions (determined from 2015 - 2019 natural gas system related emissions) that will decline to mitigate rate impacts to certain natural gas customers.
+PSE will also be required to obtain emission allowances to cover its natural gas obligation at no cost to mitigate impacts to customers; the amount will be based on a percentage of baseline emissions (determined from 2015 - 2019 natural gas system related emissions) that will decline to mitigate rate impacts to certain natural gas customers.
 Offset credit use is limited and the WDOE will reduce the cap proportionally for any offsets used.
 In the first compliance period, 2023-2026, participating entities can cover up to 5% of their emissions with offset credits, and can cover an additional 3% with credits from projects on federally recognized Tribal lands.
-In the second compliance period, 2027-2030, the general limit drops to 4%, with an additional 2% from projects on Tribal lands.